Before the Bell: What every Canadian investor needs to know today

 In other bank news, Bank of Nova Scotia said early Tuesday Banco Bilbao Vizcaya Argentaria, S.A.
 (BBVA) agreed Tuesday to sell its 69.19 per cent stake in BBVA Chile and its interests in certain subsidiaries for $2.9-billion.
 Scotiabank now plans to merge BBVA Chile with its existing Scotiabank Chile operations, subject to regulatory approvals.

-Outside the corporate sphere, markets get trade figures on both sides of the border ahead of the open.
-Canada's trade balance is expected to narrow to to $2.9-billion in October from $3.2-billion the month before.
-The U.S. trade deficit is seen coming in at $46-billion, up from $43.5-billion the month before.
+Outside the corporate sphere, markets got trade figures on both sides of the border ahead of the open.
+Statistics Canada said Canada's trade gap narrowed sharply to $1.5-billion in October, from $3.4-billion a month earlier.
+Exports jumped 2.7 per cent on gains to the U.S. while imports fell 1.6 per cent on lower shipments of motor vehicles and parts.

 South of the border, investors will also be waiting for the next move on the U.S. tax plan as lawmakers work to reconcile competing tax bills from the Senate and the House of Representatives into a single measure that can be signed into law by U.S. President Donald Trump before year's end.